Frequently Asked Questions

 Please contact our vehicle buyer listed on the Meet Our Staff page for the State of Florida vehicle contracts listing.

-7. I entered the wrong account number on a dispatched purchase order.
+7. I entered the wrong worktags on an issued purchase order.
 How can I change it?

-Please note: Editing is not possible if any payment has been applied to the purchase order.
+Please note: Editing is not possible if any other business transactions (ie receipt, supplier invoice) has been applied to the purchase order or purchase order line.

 8. How do I remove receiving from a purchase order or change the line comment?

-Line Comment – Editing is not possible after the PO has been dispatched.
-A change order must be submitted with a request that the buyer close the incorrect line.
+Line Comment – Editing is not possible after the PO has been issued.
+A change order must be created by Travel/Procurement Coordinator at the Business Center or kNEXT.

-9. If I don’t want my purchase order sent to the supplier after dispatch, how do I communicate this to the buyer?
+9. If I don’t want my purchase order sent to the supplier after it has been issued, how do I communicate this to the buyer?

 10. I would like my PO dispatched to a specific contact.
 What is the best way to communicate this to the buyer?

-11. Where can I find a listing of the category codes?
+11. Where can I find a listing of the spend categories?

 12. What are the competition requirements for purchases?

-Per UCF policy, departments are permitted to shop around for their own goods and services for purchases less than $75K.
-To ensure the university is obtaining fair pricing, purchase amounts between $10,000.01 and $35,000.00 require two informal competitive quotations, (i.e. verbal from the supplier), which must be annotated on the requisition.
-Purchases between $35,000.01 and $75,000.00 require three formal competitive quotations (submitted on the supplier’s letterhead).
-Purchases exceeding $75K must be formally solicited through Procurement Services via Invitation to Bid or Invitation to Negotiate unless there is a valid exemption to competition.
+Per UCF policy, departments are permitted to shop around for their own goods and services for purchases up to$150,000.
+To ensure the university is obtaining fair pricing, purchase amounts between $25000.01 and $75,000.00 require two informal competitive quotations, (i.e. verbal from the supplier), which must be annotated on the requisition.
+Purchases between $75,000.01 and $150,000.00 require three formal competitive quotations (i.e. submitted on the supplier’s letterhead).
+Purchases greater than $150,000 must be formally solicited through Procurement Services via Invitation to Bid or Invitation to Negotiate unless there is a valid exemption to competition.
 Additional information can be found in the Procurement Services Procedures Manual under Section 3B.

 13. Where can I find a list of contractual signatories?

-The Office of the General Counsel provides a list of personnel authorized to sign contracts at http://generalcounsel.ucf.edu/legal-services/.
-For more information, please review UCF Policy 2-107.6 Signature Authority at https://policies.ucf.edu/.
+The Office of the General Counsel provides a list of personnel authorized to sign contracts.
+The list can be found here.
+For more information, please review UCF Policy 2-107.7 Signature Authority.

 14. What is the process to obtain a signature for a contract, agreement, or terms and conditions?

 All contracts submitted through CobbleStone must follow the appropriate procurement process (e.g., competition, exemption, piggyback contract).
-Contracts over $500k must also include a president contract review cover sheet.
+Contracts over $5M must also include a president contract review cover sheet.
+Contracts to be reviewed by the Provost require the provost’s contract review cover sheet.
 Email contracts@ucf.edu for a copy of the cover sheet or other contract review questions.

 15. Are there special instructions for setting up a requisition as a blanket?

-To indicate that a requisition is a blanket, add “BLANKET PO” to the line description as well as the start and end dates of the blanket (i.e. “BLANKET PO FOR JULY 1, 2013 THRU JUNE 30, 2014″).
 Submit your requisition for approval first.
-Important: Do not direct the supplier to render services before a PO is approved.
+Important: Do not direct the supplier to render goods or services before a PO is approved.

 16. Procurement Services asked me for an Unauthorized Procurement Action Justification form.
 What do I do now?
 How can I avoid this in the future?